MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/production/late-selection-is-no.md

 ## Resolution

-Late selection is not supported for the process *Reset status*.
+In the current design the use of Late selection is not supported for the process *Reset status*.